 Abuse of prescription opiates in this country is a crisis of epidemic proportions, and it’s getting worse every year.
-The start of the 21st century saw the rise of opiate prescription abuse became one of the biggest drug abuse issues in the country.
+The start of the 21st century saw the rise of opiate prescription abuse becoming one of the country’s biggest drug abuse issues.

 Morphine is one of the oldest and most popular prescription opioid painkillers.
 Morphine is also one of the most commonly cited contributing factors to millions of Americans who have reported misusing prescription painkillers.
 By understanding how addictive morphine patches can be, you can be better prepared should you or someone you know be at risk for developing a dependence on the drug.